pinbattle.se

 Game Types in Pinbattle

-Pinbattle offers eight different competition formats, each tailored for different situations and player counts.
+Pinbattle offers ten different competition formats, each tailored for different situations and player counts.

 1. Frenzy